Skip to main content

 Memory System

-Estuary characters have persistent, multi-layered memory.
-Every conversation is remembered, and important details are extracted and consolidated over time.
+Estuary characters have persistent memory.
+Every conversation is remembered, and important details are automatically extracted and consolidated over time.
 This page describes how memory works and how to access it.

 Memory Types

-• "The user was excited when discussing their travel plans"
+emotional_stateEmotional tone or sentiment observed"Was excited when discussing travel plans"

 Character Self Memory